All Episodes

 They are nominating somebody because of skin color.

-They are going to nominate somebody because they can't imagine denying the nomination to him because he's the first serious African American candidate for president, and they know that their party has been in existence to promote just this kind of result.
+They are going to nominate somebody because they can't imagine denying the nomination to him because he's the first serious African-American candidate for president, and they know that their party has been in existence to promote just this kind of result.

 Robert, you got to trust me on this.

-Even Democrats know it, the superdelegates know it.
+Even Democrats know it.

-Go ahead, you guys.
+What's like, go ahead, you guys.

 Today I release the superdelegates to vote for Obama.